 - Cox data cap: 1.25 TB

 We won’t beat around the bush: ISPs have a bad rep when it comes to customer service.
 Sadly, Cox and CenturyLink are no different.

-Both Cox and CenturyLink improved their customer service scores in the past year, but sadly these two ISPs still fall below the internet industry average score of 65 out of 100 on the latest American Customer Satisfaction Index (ACSI) report.2
+Cox improved their customer service scores in the past year while CenturyLink slightly declined in theirs, but sadly these two ISPs still fall below the internet industry average score of 65 out of 100 on the latest American Customer Satisfaction Index (ACSI) report.1

 Cox vs. CenturyLink: Which is better?